Weight Loss

 What is the fastest way to lose weight?

-Highly restrictive diets may cause rapid weight loss.
-But that weight loss may not be sustainable because of the extreme habits you need to practice to achieve and maintain results.
+Highly restrictive eating plans may cause rapid weight loss, but that weight loss may not be sustainable because of the extreme habits you need to practice to reach and maintain results.
 What’s more, it could lead to adverse health outcomes and set you up for unhealthy eating habits.

 The nutritional imbalances wrought by some fad diets have been found to lower immunity and potentially increase the risk of high blood pressure, high cholesterol, and gallbladder disease.
-Rapid weight-loss diets often invite weight regain once dieters abandon overly restrictive eating habits, leading to a cycle of yo-yo dieting that can mess with your morale.
+Rapid weight-loss plans often invite weight regain once people abandon stop restrictive eating habits, leading to a cycle of yo-yo dieting that can mess with your morale.

 How does diet impact weight loss?